Center for Eye Disease & Development, Program in Vision Science, UC Berkeley School of Optometry.

 Introduction for graduate students to a general survey of all components of the eye and orbit; vegetative physiology of the cornea and tear film, aqueous humor, crystalline lens, uveal tract, and retina

 Our research focuses on molecular and cellular mechanisms of ocular inflammation and immunity, particularly those involved in lymphatic and blood vessel development and regulation.
-Unlike blood vessels which have been studied extensively in the past, lymphatic research represents an explosive field of new discovery largely owing to the recent identification of several lymphatic specific markers.
-The cornea provides an ideal tissue for vascular studies due to its accessible location, transparent nature, and vessel-free and vessel-inducible characters.
+Unlike blood vessels which have been studied extensively in the past, lymphatic research represents an explosive field of new discovery owing to the identification of several lymphatic specific markers and the advancement in technology.
+The cornea provides an ideal tissue for vascular studies due to its accessible location, transparent nature, and vessel-free and vessel-inducible features.
 Once induced, corneal lymphatic vessels enhance high volume delivery of antigens and immune cells, and accelerate inflammation and transplant rejection.
-Our primary long-term goal is to elucidate the basic molecular and cellular mechanisms underlying lymphatic vessel development and to discover novel therapeutic targets for lymphatic-related diseases both inside and outside of the eye.
+Our primary long-term goal is to elucidate the basic molecular and cellular mechanisms underlying lymphatic vessel development and to discover novel therapeutic targets for lymphatic-related diseases inside and outside of the eye.

-Research on corneal lymphatic vessels has broader clinical implications beyond the treatment of ocular diseases alone, since the lymphatic network penetrates most tissues in the body, and its dysfunctions are involved in a diverse array of disorders which include but are not limited to cancer metastasis, diabetes, delayed wound healing, autoimmune diseases, and lymphedema.
+Research on corneal lymphatic vessels has broad clinical implications.
+For example, we have recently discovered that the Schlemm’s canal, a critical structure of aqueous humor outflow pathway, possesses lymphatic features.
+Further investigation on this novel phenomenon promises for divulging new mechanisms and therapeutic strategies for glaucoma, a major cause of blindness in the world.
+Moreover, the lymphatic network penetrates most tissues in the body, and its dysfunctions have been found in a diverse array of disorders, which include but are not limited to cancer metastasis, diabetes, obesity, lymphedema, and inflammatory, infectious and immune diseases.

 Zhang LW, Li GY, Shi M, Liu HH, Ge SK, Ou Y, Flanagan J, Chen L. Establishment and characterization of an acute model of ocular hypertension by laser-induced occlusion of episcleral veins.
 Invest Ophthalmol Vis Sci.
 2017; 58:3879-3886.